ArghenX/midterm/README.md

 **Task 6️⃣:** Delete the deadfox file.
 Make a commit.

 **Task 7️⃣:** Switch to any commit.
 Take a screenshot of logs.
-Switch back without creating new branches.
+Switchgit  back without creating new branches.
 Save the screenshot and make commit.